jendave/ironsworn-impacts/README.md

 ![Screenshot](https://github.com/jendave/ironsworn-impacts/blob/main/docs/impacts-screenshot.jpg?raw=true)

 * The `Ironsworn Impacts` module enables [Ironsworn and Ironsworn: Starforged](https://tomkinpress.com/) impacts and combat positions to be displayed on the character's token.
+* Impacts and Combat Positions only are displayed on the Status Effects palette by default.
-* Impacts and combat positions can be applied automatically via a set of triggers.
+* Impacts and Combat Positions can be applied automatically via a set of triggers.
 * Run a macro when they are applied/removed.
 * Create your own impacts and link them to Journal entries with further info.
 * The `Ironsworn Impacts` module is compatible with [Token Action HUD Ironsworn](https://foundryvtt.com/packages/token-action-hud-ironsworn).
 Impacts and combat positions will be displayed in the HUD itself.